kelvin169/kelvinMwaniki/README.md

 #### One of the use case for automation is by taking away the mundane tasks more so in everyday activities.
 #### The email project is largely an automated system that allows for frequent response
 ####  In the process you end up learning so much about python as a language
-####  This also goes with a lot of exposure to classes and procedures
+####  This also goes with a lot of exposure to classes and procedures.

 ### Project 6:[ Flutter UI Travel app](https://github.com/kelvin169/flutter_travel_ui)
 #### When creating a flutter app , the use of widgets is extensive